There’s no denying that a chic low bun is the epitome of beautiful wedding hairstyles – but that doesn’t stop us thinking “what if…?”

 If you thought embroidery was nothing more than your gran’s favourite hobby, then think again, because we’ve just uncovered the coolest new way to accessorise.
-Jodie Austen, aka Peachy Stylist (follow her on Instagram for all sorts of awe-inducing hair inspiration) stitches tiny thread flowers into the hair.
+Jodie Austen, aka Peachy Stylist stitches tiny thread flowers into the hair.
 “It was one of those ideas that came to me while I was falling to sleep,” Jodie explains.
 “Adding an embroidery piece keeps a bridal hairstyle effortless but special.
 The hair embroidery has to be done on extension pieces because there is no way of getting it out easily enough to do it on someone’s own hair.
 I don’t have any template, I literally get the hair laid out and embroider.
 From start to finish they can take me a day of thinking about it, and roughly one to five hours to complete.
 If the dress or decor has embroidery, I can design it in the hair to match, or create one to go with the wedding flowers!”

-Wait, don’t close the tab just yet – hear us out on this one.
-You probably thought that once we left the 80s that was the end of the humble crimper.
-But recently they’ve become a bit of a backstage favourite.
+Recently the humble crimper has become a bit of a backstage favourite.
 “Crimping can be used to create texture in very thin or limp hair,” says Emma Leung, director at Kelly Leung in Dublin.
 “Its a good technique to bulk out the hair to create upstyles.
 Looser crimping can be used in soft styles for the more natural, boho brides”.
 Denise McLean, director at Pelo Hairdressing in Dublin, agrees: “Crimping is a fantastic way to create volume on the root area of very fine hair – I crimp an inch section from the root area to achieve a root lift without having to use backcombing.”
-Avoid the Cyndi Lauper fancy dress look and instead look to subtle, pretty looks like this style created by a few seasons ago at Roksanda.
+Avoid the Cyndi Lauper, fancy dress look and instead look to subtle, pretty looks like this style created a few seasons ago at Roksanda.
 The hair is light as air, perfect for a low key wedding.
-See, not so scary!